The Domino Effect (novel)

 The Domino Effect is a BBC Books original novel written by David Bishop and based on the long-running British science fiction television series Doctor Who.
 It features the Eighth Doctor, Fitz, Anji and Trix.

+Plot summary

+It's 2003 and the Scottish capital of Edinburgh is being terrorized by a bombing campaign.
+The Doctor's friends are entrapped by these events and the Doctor himself crippled by bizarre chest paints.
+The problems are not limited to Scotland, as evidence shows London is somehow connected.
+And through that, the entirety of all time and space.
+And the Doctor keeps feeling worse...

 Reception

 The Domino Effect won Worst Book in the 2003 Jade Pagoda Awards.

 Author David Bishop himself conceded that the results of the book was not what he intended and that it was not one of the best books that he has written.